0x1AY/Parking-Lot-Occupancy-Estimation-/README.md

 ## 🎯 Project Overview

 This project develops an automated parking lot occupancy detection and estimation system using deep learning and computer vision techniques.
-The system leverages state-of-the-art object detection models (YOLOv11) to analyze parking lot images and detect multiple objects including cars, parking stalls, lot boundaries, and other objects, ultimately determining the occupancy status of parking spaces.
+The system leverages state-of-the-art object detection models (YOLOv11) with a **dual-model architecture** to analyze parking lot images and detect multiple objects including cars, parking stalls, lot boundaries, and other objects, ultimately determining the occupancy status of parking spaces.

+**Project Status**: ✅ **Production Ready** - Successfully processed 10 Walmart locations across Toronto with dual-model detection architecture achieving **96.3% mAP50** for car detection and **84% mAP50** for multiclass stall detection.

 ### Problem Statement